 The house was not listed in the 1931 Blue Book.

-By the 1931-1932 winter season, 285 Commonwealth was the home of John Coleman Kiley and his wife, Bertha (O’Conner) Kiley.
+On May 21, 1931, 285 Commonwealth was purchased from Harriet Bradbury’s estate by John Coleman Kiley and his wife, Bertha (O’Conner) Kiley.
 They previously had lived in Chestnut Hill.
-Bertha Kiley is shown as the owner of 285 Commonwealth on the 1938 Bromley map.

 John Kiley was a real estate broker and auctioneer.

 Bertha Kiley died in November of 1950.
 John Kiley died in June of 1952.

 On July 10, 1953, 285 Commonwealth was purchased from John Kiley’s estate by Dr. Philip E. Meltzer.
-He was an ear, nose, and throat specialists, and a professor at Tufts College Medical School.
+He was an ear, nose, and throat specialist, and a professor at Tufts College Medical School.

-In September of 1953, he filed for (and subsequently received) permission to convert the property into a single-family residence for himself on the fourth and fifth floors, and medical offices on the lower floors.
+In September of 1953, Dr. Meltzer filed for (and subsequently received) permission to convert the property into a single-family residence on the fourth and fifth floors, and medical offices on the lower floors.
 He and his wife, Elizabeth (Betty) (Corcoran) Meltzer, subsequently lived in the residential unit.
 They previously had lived in Brookline.